open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ## How to Write an Installation Guide for Contributors

-When a new contributor is interested in working with your project, they will need a clear step-by-step guide on how to set up everything locally.
-This guide should include the following items:
+This guide should include instructions for the following:

 - instructions for forking the repository
 - instructions for cloning the repository
 - instructions for installing the dependencies
 - instructions for setting up the environment variables
-- instructions for setting up the database if applicable
+- instructions for setting up the database, if applicable
 - instructions for running the project locally
-- instructions for setting up Docker containers if applicable
+- instructions for setting up Docker containers, if applicable

 The best way to test your guide is by setting up the project locally using your guide.
 You will learn quickly if anything needs to be added or clarified if you encounter issues getting your project to work.